-At Antoni van Leeuwenhoek we work hard to maintain and improve the security of our (medical) devices, systems and services.
-No matter how much effort we put into system security, there might be vulnerabilities present.
-If you discover a vulnerability you can report it safely via our Coordinated Vulnerability Disclosure, so AVL can take safety measurements.
+At the Antoni van Leeuwenhoek, we work hard to maintain and improve the security of our (medical) devices, systems, and services.
+No matter how much effort we put into our system security, there might be vulnerabilities present.
+If you discover a vulnerability, you can report it safely via our Coordinated Vulnerability Disclosure, so the AVL can take safety measurements.

-If you have found a vulnerability, we would like to hear about it so that we can take appropriate measures as quickly as possible.
-AVL is keen to cooperate with you to protect our clients and systems better.
-Our Coordinated Vulnerability Disclosure policy is not an invitation to proactively scan our network/ systems for vulnerabilities.
-We monitor our network/ systems continuously ourselves; Thus, a vulnerability scan is likely to be noticed, investigated upon by our IT department and unnecessary expenses may occur.
+If you have found a vulnerability, we would like to hear about it so that we can take appropriate measures as soon as possible.
+The AVLis eager to cooperate with you to better protect our clients and systems.
+Our Coordinated Vulnerability Disclosure policy is not an invitation to proactively scan our network/systems for vulnerabilities.
+We monitor our network/systems continuously ourselves; Thus, a vulnerability scan is likely to be noticed and investigated by our IT department, and unnecessary expenses may occur as a result.

 If you comply with our Coordinated Vulnerability Disclosure policy we have no reason to take legal action against you regarding the reported vulnerability.
 We ask you to:

-- Send your findings to Z-CERT by sending an email to email@example.com encrypted with our PGP-key.
-ZCERT is an organization who handles all cyber security issues on behalf of AVL.
-Z-CERT will work with you and AVL to make sure that your report is handled with care.
+- Submit your findings to Z-CERT by sending an email to firstname.lastname@example.org encrypted with our PGP-key.
+ZCERT is an organization that handles all cyber security issues on behalf of the AVL.
+Z-CERT will work with you and the AVL to make sure that your report is handled with care.

 - Provide adequate information to allow Z-CERT to reproduce the vulnerability which helps to resolve the problem as quickly as possible.
 An IP address or URL of the affected system with a description of the vulnerability will usually be sufficient, although more information might be necessary for more complex vulnerabilities.